ankit85jain/NLP-EMAIL-SPAM-FLASK/README.md

 # NLP-EMAIL-SPAM-FLASK

-Repo has flask based app created for classifying email as spam or not.
+Repo has flask based web app created for a usecase of classifying email as spam or not.